kaloz/mwlwifi/README.md

 reboot
 ```

-### For the European version, also requires to following
+### For the European version, also requires the following

 * Remove the following ```radio2``` and ```default_radio2``` section from the ```/etc/config/wireless```
 * You find out you country: ```iw reg get``` (let's say it says ```FR``` - France), then